Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Zojoji Temple and Tokyo Tower in Tokyo, Japan

-Before you think about how to plan a trip to Tokyo, you need to think about your interests, how fast you want to sightsee and your overall budget.
+Before you plan a trip to Tokyo, you need to think about your interests, how fast you want to move and your overall budget.

-The list of what to see in Tokyo, Japan is endless.
-Our itinerary of things to do in Tokyo in 3 days is jam-packed with the top sights and neighborhoods.
+Our itinerary of things to do in Tokyo in 3 days is jam-packed.
 That said, we would have no problem spending a week in Tokyo.

-Pro Tip: Consider using our Travel Planning Printables to get your vacation to Japan organized!
+Pro Tip: Consider using our Travel Planning Printables to get your Japan vacation organized!

 Travel Planner Printables by JetSettingFools.com